azirbel/website/hugo/content/hello-world.md

    for technical blogs.
 If you're comparing X to Y, and you only have experience in X, you'd better _at least_ mention that, right?

-So I'll just avoid those two problems, and success should be pretty much guaranteed.
+So I'll just avoid those two problems, and I should be fine?

 ## On writing